Spelthorne College: Brooklands College

 A Strategic Area Review in 2004 by the Learning Skills Council recommended that to expand and modernise the college's premises it merge with a larger institution.
 On 1 August 2007 the merger with Brooklands College was completed, to operate as the Ashford Campus, the other campus being the Brooklands College's Weybridge campus.

 Redevelopment

 After Spelthorne College was dissolved in 2007, Inland Homes plc acquired its campus of 10 acre and sought planning permission to redevelop it.
 On 8 February 2017 Spelthorne Borough Council refused planning permission to redevelop the site as shops, a public square and 366 homes in buildings ranging from one to six storeys high.
 Inland Homes disregarded the decision and on 20 February started demolishing the buildings.
 The council issued an order to stop, and demolition ceased on 21 February.
 The demolition later went ahead after receiving planning permission to build 357 new homes on the site.

-The north-west corner of the original buildings included a "V for Victory" symbol which was tiled into the south-facing roof by workers repairing bomb damage during the Second World War.
+The north-west corner of the original buildings included a "V for Victory" symbol which was tiled into the south-facing roof by workers repairing bomb damage during the London Blitz.
 This has been replicated on the east-facing roof at the front of the new development.